Duration: 3 Years Part-time

 Where applicants do not meet the necessary entry requirements, students may be offered to study the BTEC Level 3 Diploma in Engineering.

 Please Note If a course is over-subscribed the college reserves the right to enhance the entry criteria.
-Details of enhanced criteria will be provided at the February Course Information Sessions and at Interview Stage.

 Students successfully completing the course will be suitable for full-time employment and/or progression to full-time and part-time degree in related disciplines.
 Foundation Degree students with appropriate grades will be eligible for exemption from the first year of related degree programmes at the University of Ulster.